FortinetCloudCSE/k8s-201-workshop/content/05configmapsecrets/Task4_1_Intro_Using_External_data.md

 kubectl apply -f cm_external_resource.yaml
 ```

-after apply above yaml manifest, you can use `kubectl get cm cm_external_resource.yaml` to check the configuration.
+after apply above yaml manifest, you can use `kubectl describe cm cm-externalresource` to check the configuration.
 if you have cFOS container running, cFOS will read this configmap and config itself accordingly.